cs-fullstack-fall-2018/javascript-homework-bom-noobintheus/README.md

 # javascript-homework-BOM/DOM - Know What You Are Dealing With

-## Accomodating Your User's Machine Capabilities
+## Accommodating Your User's Machine Capabilities

-As a web developer, many times it's really important that you sniff out every little detail you can about the User's setup before you return anything.
+As a web developer, many times it's important that you sniff out every little detail you can about the User's setup before you return anything.

 - If their monitor resolution is low, your code may choose to return images of some specified depth (monitor width and height)